-Mold Testing Service performed by - Certified Microbial Consultant (CMC).
+Mold Testing Service performed by - Council-Certified Microbial Consultant (CMC) with 12 years of experience.
 All mold testing and inspections include a written report with a summary and recommendations.
-Mold testing analysis by EMLab P&K.
+Mold testing analysis by Aerobiology Laboratory.

 Mold Testing Options:

 Level 1 Assessment – $240.
 Testing and visual inspection of 1 suspect location.
-Includes 3 samples, visual inspection using IR camera, particle counter, moisture meter, and hygrometer;also analysis by EMLab P&K and written report by CMC, in 2 work days.
+Includes 2 samples, visual inspection using IR camera, particle counter, moisture meter, and hygrometer; also analysis by Aerobiology Laboratory and written report by CMC, in 2 work days.

 Level 2 Assessment – $320.
 Testing and visual inspection of house.
-Includes 2 finished levels up to 4000 sq. ft., and 3 samples.
-Add $55 for additional levels or additional samples.
+Includes 2 finished levels up to 3000 sq. ft., and 3 samples.
+Add $55 for additional levels, additional sq. ft. or additional samples.
 Mold visual inspection, testing and a report written by CMC; & use of IR camera, particle counter, moisture meter and hygrometer, when appropriate.
-Sample analysis by EMLab P&K, with results in 2 work days.
+Sample analysis by Aerobiology Laboratory, with results in 2 work days.

 Mold testing includes using a handheld laser particle counter.
 This instrument counts tiny particles in 6 size ranges real time to help steer inspectors to mold problems.
 It allows us to minimize the number of samples for lab analysis while maximizing the effectiveness of each sample.
 Infer-Red camera and Protimeter (moisture meter) are also used for mold testing when appropriate.
 These instruments can detect moisture inside walls that can lead to a mold problem.